elbuco1/CBAM/README.md

 * **ResNet18CbamBlock**: this is the **ResNet** architecture with the **CBAM** module added in every block.
 * **ResNet18CbamClass**: this is the **ResNet** architecture with the **CBAM** module added only before the classifier.

-They were trained for 15 epochs with batch size 4.
+They were trained for 15 epochs with batch size 4 and kernel_cbam 3.
 Results can be found in the following table:

 | Model         | Test Accuracy(%) |
 | ------------- |:-------------:|